diagnostic lens trilogy

 applied builds

 The practice is not purely advisory.
-These are live systems built on the same structural logic — law-first design, explicit rules, constrained ownership, deterministic pipelines.
-They are included here because building real systems under real constraints is part of how the diagnostic lens stays accurate.
+These are live proving grounds built under the same structural logic: law-first design, explicit rules, constrained ownership, and failure-resistant build paths.
+They are included here because real structural diagnosis must survive contact with actual construction.
+A diagnostic lens that is never tested in live systems eventually becomes literary.
 You cannot correctly diagnose what you have never had to build.

 Spectrum Registry